Every Child Can! Guidelines

 Venues

-It may be offered at an institute, at a workshop or other event; or offered as a free-standing course.
+It may be offered at an institute, at a workshop, or other events; or offered as a free-standing course.
 It may be presented at any time during the year.
-It may be sponsored by an institute, workshop, school, university, program, chapter affiliate or by the SAA.
-It is to be given as a ‘live’ course (not on internet or CD).
+It may be sponsored by an institute, workshop, school, university, program, chapter affiliate, or by the SAA.

 Course Facilitator